 Some Options for Saving

-Additionally, many 529 savings plans offer an age-based investment option to automatically adjust the risk of the investment strategy as the beneficiary gets older.
+Additionally, 529 savings plans may offer an age-based investment option to automatically adjust the risk of the investment strategy as the beneficiary gets older.
 This type of investment approach might be similar to how a target date fund works in your retirement plan.